someguy0110/personal/PREMIUM_UNLOCK.md

 ✅ **Multi-Account Support** - Add unlimited email accounts ✅ **All AI Models** - Access to all LLM providers (OpenAI, Anthropic, etc.)

+## UI Changes Made

+To improve the user experience with all premium features unlocked, the following UI elements have been modified:

+✅ **Hidden Premium Button** - Removed the "Premium" button from the sidebar since all features are already unlocked ✅ **Hidden Premium Expired Card** - Removed the premium expiration warnings that would appear in the sidebar ✅ **All Premium Alerts Bypassed** - Any component that checks for premium status will now show full functionality

+The UI now appears as if you have the highest tier plan (Lifetime) with all features enabled, without any upgrade prompts or limitations.

 ## Environment Variables

 Make sure to set these essential environment variables in `apps/web/.env`: